Long service leave policy template

 Who should use this template?

-Essential for employers with long-term employees
+Essential for any employer with long-serving employees

 Long service leave policy FAQ